What is strep throat?

 - Bright red throat or dark red spots on the roof of the mouth at the back near the throat.

-- Swollen tonsils, although this symptom may also be caused by a viral infection.
+- Swollen tonsils.
+But this symptom may also be caused by a viral infection.

-Symptoms of strep throat usually begin within 2 to 5 days after you come in contact with someone who has a strep infection.
-Strep throat usually goes away in 3 to 7 days with or without antibiotic treatment.
-In contrast, if allergies or irritants are the cause of your sore throat, it will usually last longer unless the cause is eliminated.
+Symptoms of strep throat most often start within 2 to 5 days after you come in contact with someone who has a strep infection.
+Strep throat most often goes away in 3 to 7 days with or without antibiotic treatment.

-If strep throat isn't treated with antibiotics, you will continue to be contagious for 2 to 3 weeks even if your symptoms go away.
-You are much less contagious within 24 hours after you start antibiotics and are less likely to develop complications of the strep infection.
+If strep throat isn't treated with antibiotics, you can still spread the infection for 2 to 3 weeks even if your symptoms go away.
+If you start antibiotics, within 24 hours you are much less likely to spread the infection.
+With antibiotics, you also are less likely to get other problems from the strep infection.

-Complications of strep throat are rare but can occur, especially if your throat infection isn't properly treated with antibiotics.
-Complications can occur when the strep infection spreads to other parts of the body and causes other infections, such as an ear or sinus infection or an abscess near the tonsils (peritonsillar abscess).
-Complications can also result in your immune system attacking itself and causing serious conditions such as rheumatic fever.
+Problems (complications) from strep throat are rare.
+But they can occur, especially if your throat infection isn't treated with antibiotics.
+Problems can occur when the strep infection spreads to other parts of the body.
+This can cause other infections, such as an ear or sinus infection or an abscess near the tonsils (peritonsillar abscess).
+Problems can also cause your immune system to attack itself.
+This can cause serious conditions such as rheumatic fever.

-Treating strep throat can greatly reduce your risk for rheumatic fever and its complications.
-It is not clear whether treating the strep infection with antibiotics reduces your risk for inflammation of the kidneys (acute glomerulonephritis).
+Treating strep throat can greatly reduce your risk for rheumatic fever and problems related to this fever.
+It's not clear whether treating the strep infection with antibiotics lowers your risk for inflammation of the kidneys (acute glomerulonephritis).

-Call a doctor if the following symptoms develop 1 to 2 weeks or longer after a strep throat infection.
-These symptoms may indicate rheumatic fever.
+Call a doctor if the following symptoms develop 2 to 3 weeks or longer after a strep throat infection.
+These symptoms may be a sign of rheumatic fever.